ATNF/alerta-plugin-askap/README.md

 a Grafana Dashboard with the same name as the event name, e.g. "PAF Health".
 Furthermore the Grafana Dashboard UID must be set to be the same as the Grafana Dashboard name.

+3. Publish alert to Mattermost in a consistent way for both Grafana & Kapacitor generated alerts.
+Code taken & modified from alerta-contrib slack plugin

 Installation
 ------------